metio/terraform-provider-k8s/docs/data-sources/rocketmq_apache_org_console_v1alpha1_manifest.md

 - `requests` (Map of String) Requests describes the minimum amount of compute resources required.
 If Requests is omitted for a container, it defaults to Limits if that is explicitly specified, otherwise to an implementation-defined value.
 More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/

-<a id="nestedatt--spec--console_deployment--spec--strategy--spec--volumes--security_context"></a>
+<a id="nestedatt--spec--console_deployment--spec--template--spec--init_containers--security_context"></a>
-### Nested Schema for `spec.console_deployment.spec.strategy.spec.volumes.security_context`
+### Nested Schema for `spec.console_deployment.spec.template.spec.init_containers.security_context`

 Optional:

 - `allow_privilege_escalation` (Boolean) AllowPrivilegeEscalation controls whether a process can gain more privileges than its parent process.
 This bool directly controls if the no_new_privs flag will be set on the container process.
 AllowPrivilegeEscalation is true always when the container is: 1) run as Privileged 2) has CAP_SYS_ADMIN
 - `capabilities` (Attributes) The capabilities to add/drop when running containers.
-Defaults to the default set of capabilities granted by the container runtime. (see [below for nested schema](#nestedatt--spec--console_deployment--spec--strategy--spec--volumes--working_dir--capabilities))
+Defaults to the default set of capabilities granted by the container runtime. (see [below for nested schema](#nestedatt--spec--console_deployment--spec--template--spec--init_containers--security_context--capabilities))
 - `privileged` (Boolean) Run container in privileged mode.
 Processes in privileged containers are essentially equivalent to root on the host.
 Defaults to false.
 - `proc_mount` (String) procMount denotes the type of proc mount to use for the containers.
 The default is DefaultProcMount which uses the container runtime defaults for readonly paths and masked paths.
 This requires the ProcMountType feature flag to be enabled.
 - `read_only_root_filesystem` (Boolean) Whether this container has a read-only root filesystem.
 Default is false.
 - `run_as_group` (Number) The GID to run the entrypoint of the container process.
 Uses runtime default if unset.
 May also be set in PodSecurityContext.
 If set in both SecurityContext and PodSecurityContext, the value specified in SecurityContext takes precedence.
 - `run_as_non_root` (Boolean) Indicates that the container must run as a non-root user.
 If true, the Kubelet will validate the image at runtime to ensure that it does not run as UID 0 (root) and fail to start the container if it does.
 If unset or false, no such validation will be performed.
 May also be set in PodSecurityContext.
 If set in both SecurityContext and PodSecurityContext, the value specified in SecurityContext takes precedence.
 - `run_as_user` (Number) The UID to run the entrypoint of the container process.
 Defaults to user specified in image metadata if unspecified.
 May also be set in PodSecurityContext.
 If set in both SecurityContext and PodSecurityContext, the value specified in SecurityContext takes precedence.
 - `se_linux_options` (Attributes) The SELinux context to be applied to the container.
 If unspecified, the container runtime will allocate a random SELinux context for each container.
 May also be set in PodSecurityContext.
-If set in both SecurityContext and PodSecurityContext, the value specified in SecurityContext takes precedence. (see [below for nested schema](#nestedatt--spec--console_deployment--spec--strategy--spec--volumes--working_dir--se_linux_options))
+If set in both SecurityContext and PodSecurityContext, the value specified in SecurityContext takes precedence. (see [below for nested schema](#nestedatt--spec--console_deployment--spec--template--spec--init_containers--security_context--se_linux_options))
 - `seccomp_profile` (Attributes) The seccomp options to use by this container.
-If seccomp options are provided at both the pod & container level, the container options override the pod options. (see [below for nested schema](#nestedatt--spec--console_deployment--spec--strategy--spec--volumes--working_dir--seccomp_profile))
+If seccomp options are provided at both the pod & container level, the container options override the pod options. (see [below for nested schema](#nestedatt--spec--console_deployment--spec--template--spec--init_containers--security_context--seccomp_profile))
 - `windows_options` (Attributes) The Windows specific settings applied to all containers.
 If unspecified, the options from the PodSecurityContext will be used.
-If set in both SecurityContext and PodSecurityContext, the value specified in SecurityContext takes precedence. (see [below for nested schema](#nestedatt--spec--console_deployment--spec--strategy--spec--volumes--working_dir--windows_options))
+If set in both SecurityContext and PodSecurityContext, the value specified in SecurityContext takes precedence. (see [below for nested schema](#nestedatt--spec--console_deployment--spec--template--spec--init_containers--security_context--windows_options))

-<a id="nestedatt--spec--console_deployment--spec--strategy--spec--volumes--working_dir--capabilities"></a>
+<a id="nestedatt--spec--console_deployment--spec--template--spec--init_containers--security_context--capabilities"></a>
-### Nested Schema for `spec.console_deployment.spec.strategy.spec.volumes.working_dir.capabilities`
+### Nested Schema for `spec.console_deployment.spec.template.spec.init_containers.security_context.capabilities`

 Optional: